 Kitchen fats include lard, shortening, butter, hard margarine and cooking oils.
-Are you using the best ones?What Makes Fat So Bad?
+Are you using the best ones?What makes some fats so bad?

 All fats are high in calories.
 But this isn’t the only problem with fats.
 Many fats we eat contain saturated fat and trans fat.
 Saturated fat and trans fat are bad because they raise the “bad” LDL cholesterol in your blood and can lead to atherosclerosis—the build-up of fatty material (plaque) in the inner walls of your arteries.